-- All other lesions, including small lesions (longest diameter < 10 mm or pathological lymph nodes with $\geq$ 10 mm to < 15 mm short axis at baseline.
-Nodes with < 10 mm short axis are considered non-pathological and should not be recorded as non-target lesions (NTLs) - Truly non-measurable lesions include the following: bone lesions, leptomeningeal disease, ascites, pleural / pericardial effusion, inflammatory breast disease, lymphangitic involvement of skin or lung, abdominal masses/abdominal organomegaly identified by physical examination that are not measurable by CT or MRI - Previously irradiated lesions as localised post-radiation changes, which affect lesion sizes, may occur.
-Therefore, lesions that have been previously irradiated will not be considered measurable and should be selected as NTLs at baseline and followed up as part of the NTL assessment - Lesions chosen for biopsy during the study screening period if still present should be selected as NTL at baseline and follow up as part of the NTL assessment - Skin lesions assessed by clinical examination - Brain metastasis
+- All other lesions, including small lesions (longest diameter <10 mm or pathological lymph nodes with ≥10 mm to <15 mm short axis at baseline.
+Nodes with <10 mm short axis are considered non-pathological and should not be recorded as non-target lesions (NTLs) - Truly non-measurable lesions include the following: bone lesions, leptomeningeal disease, ascites, pleural / pericardial effusion, inflammatory breast disease, lymphangitic involvement of skin or lung, abdominal masses/abdominal organomegaly identified by physical examination that are not measurable by CT or MRI - Previously irradiated lesions as localised post-radiation changes, which affect lesion sizes, may occur.
+Therefore, lesions that have been previously irradiated will not be considered measurable and should be selected as NTLs at baseline and followed up as part of the NTL assessment

+- Lesions chosen for biopsy during the study screening period if still present should be selected as NTL at baseline and follow up as part of the NTL assessment unless they fulfil the criteria for measurability, when there is only one measurable lesion. - Skin lesions assessed by clinical examination - Brain metastasis